 We only recommend making a reservation if your time is really tight or if you’re dining with a large group.
 Not only does making a reservation require a per-person deposit, but it also practically guarantees you a table in the less desirable upstairs dining room.

 The check-in process for those without reservations involves punching a screen to take a number from Ramiro’s advanced number system and waiting to be called.
-This non-sequential system is fairly sophisticated with a computerized female voice announcing numbers in various languages.
+This non-sequential system is fairly sophisticated yet easy to navigate.

 Pro Tip